 On the east side, using bricks purposely glazed black by hot fires in the kiln, is a design of a heart and diamond.
 Later resident Dard Hunter continued using this theme, adding a wrought iron heart to the front door and carved hearts in some of the window shutters; he also used a heart shaped watermark in his handmade paper.

 Wolvert Ecker was a locally prominent Revolution-era patriot.
 The Mill House at Ecker’s farm was a center for Whig activity.
 Ecker was Chairman of the Committee of Safety and Observation in Newburgh, a Town Supervisor there in the late 1770s, and a Justice of the Peace in Marlboro from 1778 until his death.
-He was also commissioned a first Lieutenant on December 1, 1775 in the New Marlborough Company, Southern Regiment of Minutemen.
+He was also commissioned First Lieutenant on December 1, 1775 in the New Marlborough Company, Southern Regiment of Minutemen.
 On the Sabbath, area farmers and residents would gather at this house and Wolvert would open the meetings with a reading from his old Dutch family Bible, after which they discussed war news and planned anti-Tory activities.

 After the war, Wolvert Ecker prospered with several mills on what was Jew's Creek, now Ecker’s Creek, a ferry across the Hudson, a packet line to New York, and commercial activities in the region.
 He passed away from oral cancer on his birthday, January 17, 1799.
 His wife stayed at Mill House until she remarried in 1800.